I was but a young boy, but I have fairly vivid and fond recollections of growing up in the 1960s Seoul, South Korea.

 But, my friends say, money goes only so far.
 They get weary of the pace.
 And they worry for Korea’s people and their restless pursuit of material things.

 We finish our dinner and walk outside, down quaint and picturesque (and rather long) flights of stairs back to our friends’ apartment.
-After sharing more laughter, we bid goodbye and catch a cab back to our hotel room in Gangnam.
+After sharing more laughter, we bid goodbye and catch a cab back to our hotel in Gangnam.

 Today was a good day, my wife and I tell each other.
 Sharing precious moments with cherished friends separated by a vast ocean.